-An outline of the medicines you take daily for asthma control and when to take them.
+- An outline of the medicines you take daily for asthma control and when to take them.

 - Steps to take and medicines to use to treat an asthma attack early, before it becomes severe.

 - What to do if an attack becomes an emergency, and where to get medical treatment.

 Using an asthma action plan can help you stay active with fewer asthma problems.
 Following your plan is a big step toward controlling the disease so you can live the life you want.

 Develop your plan

-Let your doctor know what you want regarding asthma care.
+- Let your doctor know what you want regarding asthma care.
 For example, if you are not sure how to use your inhalers, tell your doctor.

 - If you make an asthma action plan for your child, give a copy to the child's school or caregivers and make sure they know how to use it.

 Follow your daily treatment, and use the asthma action plan

-Take your daily medicines to help minimize long-term damage and avoid asthma attacks.
+- Take your daily medicines to help minimize long-term damage and avoid asthma attacks.